Setting goals is easy but achieving them isn't, so make sure they're SMART, and you'll have a better chance of success.

 The acronym SMART has a number of slightly different variations, which can be used to provide a more comprehensive definition for goal setting.

 In this history of SMART goals, I look at where the acronym came from, who developed it, what the critics say and why it has become popular.

 The acronym SMART tells us to write achievable and effective goals, but how do you write a SMART goal?
 This short video tutorial looks at the dos and don'ts of writing SMART goals.

-The concepts of SMART and SMARTER are useful when setting project goals and objectives.
-Here are seven steps to help you set smarter goals.
+The concepts of SMART and SMARTER are helpful when setting project goals and objectives.
+Here are seven steps to help you develop SMARTER goals.

 Here are some strategies and six simple steps for making sure your goals will be concise, clear, and produce the results for which you are looking.

 Here are seven more of the common mistakes that most people make in their quest for improvement and achievement.

 SMART goals are those that are specific, measurable, achievable, relevant, and timely.
 SMART goals tend to give you a laser focus and keep you on track.

 Help avoid the great Rinse and Repeat Trap by following these 10 steps to setting successful goals.
 You may have to work for it, however!